adeelahmad/adeelahmad/README.md

 **Infrastructure security · Cloud architecture · AI/ML**

-Staff Platform Engineer (MLOps) at the Commonwealth Bank of Australia.
 Twenty years building from bare metal up — routers, hypervisor clusters, distributed storage, identity stacks — now working at the intersection of **AI and security**: model supply-chain integrity, adversarial fine-tuning detection, and the tooling that makes AI systems trustworthy at enterprise scale.

 The constant across every layer: making powerful systems run on hardware you own — and can trust.